-DARwIn IV has 20 degrees of freedom (six in each leg, three in each arm, one in the waist, and one in the head).
+DARwIn-OP has 20 degrees of freedom (six in each leg, three in each arm, and two in the head).
 The robot's links are fabricated out of aluminum.
-The robot uses Robotis' Dynamixel EX-106, RX-64, and RX-28 motors for the joints [10].
-The motors operate on a serial RS485 network, allowing the motors to be daisy chained together.
-Each motor has its own built-in potentiometer (with the exception of the EX-106 which has an optical encoder) and position feedback controller, creating distributed control.
+The robot uses Robotis' Dynamixel RX-28M motors for the joints [10].
+The motors operate on a serial TTY network, allowing the motors to be daisy chained together.
+Each motor has its own built-in optical encoder and position feedback controller, creating distributed control.
 The computers, sensors, electronics, and computer ports are distributed about DARwIn's upper torso.